There’s no shame watching some television after the hike - or bailing on yet another museum to stream a good flick.

 Plugging in a cable is awkward.

 Simple and easy, right?
 But be careful - there is a catch!

-AirPlay and Chromecast are capable of displaying video from your mobile device to a connected screen, but whenever possible they try to be smart - and instead of playing back the streaming video on your phone, your phone just hands off the stream to the Apple TV or Chromecast, which continues does stream using whatever internet connection is available to the Apple TV or Chromecast.
+AirPlay and Chromecast are capable of displaying video from your mobile device to a connected screen, but whenever possible they try to be smart - and instead of playing back the streaming video on your phone, your phone just hands off the video request to the Apple TV or Chromecast.

-This means that even though you may have started the playback on your mobile device - the data being used is something else - very likely tethering data over Wi-Fi!
+This means that even though you may have started the playback on your "unlimited" mobile device - the data being used could very likely be your capped mobile hotspot data!

-Unless you have unlimited Wi-Fi hotspot data, it is best to avoid using AirPlay or Chromecast for streaming videos.
+Unless you have unlimited hotspot or tethering data, it is best to avoid using AirPlay or Chromecast for streaming videos.

 Miracast Screen Mirroring: Cordless HDMI

 One alternative to using a wired HDMI adapter for some Android devices (and Windows laptops) is to use a technology called Miracast, which is essentially a "wireless HDMI" signal for screen mirroring, broadcasting exactly what is on your mobile device screen to your TV over an automatically configured peer-to-peer Wi-Fi channel.

 If you are using Miracast - you ARE using on-device data, and not hotspot data.
 This is a great way to avoid those data limits.

 Some recent smart TVs have Miracast Screen Mirroring receivers built in - or you can plug in a generic Miracast receiver into an HDMI port on the back of any TV.